Kernix13/beginner-git-commands/README.md

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
 I followed his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.

-**Note**: On your first push ever to GitHub, you will need to provide a `user name` and `email address` to git, I assume the ones used when you created your GitHub account.
+**Note**: On your first push ever to GitHub, you will need to provide a `user name` and `email address` to git, the ones used when you created your GitHub account.
 This is so git knows that you are who you say you are.

-Check your GitHub profile to see what name you entered.
-Click your thumbnail image in the top right and select Settings.
-It will be the first field.

 Ater downloading Git, open the `.exe` file in your downloads folder.
 Then find Git Bash and open it.
 For me on Windows, there was a Git folder in my Start ment and Git bash was in there.
-Open it and in the commpand prompt that opens enter the following commands:
+Open it and in the command prompt that opens enter the following commands:

 ```
 git config --global user.name "Github user name"